kakarot987/navDocs/README.md

 Only admin have a permission to add files.
 User only have a permission to access files.

-Password authentication and encryption using BCryptPasswordEncoder.
+Password authentication using token access and encryption using BCryptPasswordEncoder.